Paycheck

-A paycheck, also spelled paycheque, pay check or pay cheque, is traditionally a paper document (a cheque) issued by an employer to pay an employee for services rendered.
+A paycheck or a pay cheque is traditionally a paper document (cheque) issued by an employer to pay employee for services rendered.
 In recent times, the physical paycheck has been increasingly replaced by electronic direct deposits to the employee's designated bank account or loaded onto a payroll card.
 Employees may still receive a pay slip to detail the calculations of the final payment amount.